Runaways (House)

 "Runaways" is the tenth episode from season eight of House and the one-hundred sixty-fifth overall.
-It originally aired on January 30, 2012.
+It originally aired on Fox on January 30, 2012.

 A teenage girl Callie/Jane Doe (Bridgit Mendler) needs a surgery requiring adult consent, but claims she is fleeing an abusive household.
 House and Adams debate whether to call Social Services, but then her mom shows up and it turns out the relationship is far more complicated than the team could have anticipated.
 Meanwhile, Taub can't connect with his infant daughters and House threatens to exploit Foreman's relationship with a married woman.

 The song "Be The Song" by Foy Vance is featured at the end of the episode.

 Plot

 House is examining a young girl (Callie) in the clinic who is having trouble breathing.
 House accuses her and the man she's with of being unrelated.
 She goes to leave, but House tells her that she's bleeding from her ear.
 House continues his physical examination.

 House meets his team and starts a differential.
 Adams has figured out the patient isn't really 18 and says they have to call social services.
 House says that the patient will run if social services is called.
 House decides to treat for pneumococcus, but the team argues that she may have been vaccinated.
 Adams finds out that she has been vaccinated for pneumococcus.
 The patient registered under a fake name, but Adams and Park decide to scan the foreclosed house she listed as her address.

 When Callie realizes they went to her school she tries to leave the hospital, knowing that social services will come, but she collapses and complains she can't feel her legs.
 House drags the team to a skeet shooting range for the next differential.
 Chase comes up with vasculitis and House agrees to steroids.
 Adams gets back to calling social services and House makes a bet - if she can hit a clay pigeon, she can call.
 If she misses, she can't raise the issue again.
 She expertly hits the pigeon.

 The social worker arrives but Adams is suspicious - the patient isn't making a fuss and the social worker is wearing five inch heels.
 Adams wonders if House could have known she was an expert marksman.
 House hired a prostitute to impersonate a social worker.
 Foreman explains that House called back and cancelled the real social worker and has arranged another one.
 Foreman says House should have told him about an underage patient.

 House meets the team to start a new differential, as it appears steroids made it worse.
 House decides on Zollinger-Ellison syndrome and tells them to get consent from the mother to test for it.
 Adams is opposed as she believes the mother hit Callie.
 House says that's not relevant unless social services agrees.